marione-3093/Yoga-530-14Ikb-Hackintosh/README.md

 **DISCLAIMER:**
 This OpenCore EFI works well on my "INTEL" Ideapad 530 Yoga.
 As you embark on your Hackintosh journey you are encouraged to **READ** the entire README and [Dortania](https://dortania.github.io/getting-started/) guides before you start to get an understanding of the install process.
-It will save many a message instructing you to read the manual.
+It will save many a message instructing you to read the manual. ℹ️ Take also a look to the "Images" folder above!

 You can also find a wealth of knowledge on [Reddit](https://www.reddit.com/r/hackintosh/), [TonyMacX86](https://www.tonymacx86.com) or [Google](https://www.google.com).